Updated on January 7, 2023 by Sarina Tariq

 Most of the Blended fabrics are favourites in dress making; Like the Bizzy Lizzy cloth which is a blend of cotton and polyester ( 50-50 I suppose) – it has all the good qualities of cotton and polyester and very affordable.

-Another blend which is a favourite is a 70-30 blend of polyester and cotton – 2 by 2 ; 2 by 1.
+Another favorite blend is a 70-30 blend of Polyester and cotton – 2 by 2 ; 2 by 1.
 This is the material of choice for sari blouses.

-Lace has an ethereal completely feminine look to it which makes it the ideal fabric for women’s garments.
-Most of the lace needs lining as the open weave f the fabric makes it sheer but with the right lining it can be sewn to make beautiful dresses.
+Lace has an ethereal, completely feminine look to it which makes it the ideal fabric for women’s garments.
+Most of the lace needs lining as the open weave f the fabric makes it sheer, but with the right lining, it can be sewn to make beautiful dresses.

 Velvet, chiffon, and leather are other beautiful fabrics you can make great garments with.
 Then there are special fabrics like beaded, sequined fabric, metallic fabric ; even fabric with a rubberized feel to it.

-The right type of fabric can make a lot of difference in the way the final garment looks, so take your time selecting the best fabric you can afford
+The right type of fabric can make a lot of difference in the way the final garment looks, so take your time selecting the best fabric you can afford.